 As a Startup, no one knows about your business & the market is so huge, you will get lost in it.
 So move away from eating the pie at once, take baby steps.
 A big market with high demand is appealing but the diversity of accounts will overwhelm you.

 So dig deeper to reach a specific niche or specific small chunk of a similar customer group.
 Choosing a small niche does not limit your opportunities.
-Once you get profitable in that niche & earn positive cash flow, you can widen your net to grab more customer market.
+Once you get profitable in that niche & earn positive cash flow, you can widen your net to grab more customer markets.

 Startup Sales Strategy #4: Get into Customers Shoes